paulshorey/notes/README.md

 	# First, go through and fix markdown files to be GitHub compatible
 	ghmd;

+    # Then, pull, commit, push to current branch, with given argument as commit message
 	branch=$(git symbolic-ref --short HEAD);
 	# if [ $branch = dev ]
 	# then